josephmate/coding_interview_practice/README.md

 17. busy_waiting: describe techniques used to prevent busy waiting
 18. producer_consumer: implementation of the producer consumer example
 19. dining_philosophers: make sure no one starves
+20. simple_sql: insert a row into a table